 Cost is just one factor that students weight before pursuing their waxing license.
 If you are wondering how to get a waxing license, how much you’ll have to pay, and how long it will take, you’re not alone.
 That’s why we created this handy article to get you started in your research.
 To put your plan of

 In some states, waxing is covered under the cosmetology license or the esthetics license.
 It can take between 1,000 and 2,000 training hours to become a licensed cosmetologist, and it can take between 500 and 1,500 hours to become a licensed esthetician, depending on the state.
-Of course, the number of required hours can change, along with licensing laws, at any time.
-That’s why you need to speak with beauty school advisors about waxing training programs.
+Of course, the number of required hours and classes can change, along with licensing laws, at any time.
+That’s why you need to speak with beauty school advisers about waxing training programs.

 Some states, such as New York and Virginia have their own licensing laws regarding waxing.
 However, this is more the exception than the rule for students who want to work as waxing technicians.
 The following information is meant to help you understand what to expect if you want to purse a waxing career in New York or Virginia.
 If you live in those states, you should still consider other types of cosmetology training.
 By pursuing broader programs, you can enhance your skillset and offer more salon services to clients.
 This can also make you more attractive to potential employers.
 Salon owners may need someone who can perform waxing, as well as nail and makeup or hair services.
 With the right training, you can open up several doors of opportunity in the world of beauty.